Zingle/rest-api-documentation/service_settings/POST_create.md

     POST services/:service_id/settings/:settings_field_id

-Updates the value of a [Service Settings] object and returns the updates [Service] object
+Updates the value of a [Service Setting] and returns the updates [Service] object

 ## Parameters
 ### URI Parameters